Chittagong Hill Tracts conflict: Second Phase: since 2022

-The secessionist Kuki-Chin National Front led by Nathan Bom begun to fight for the establishment of a separate autonomous or independent state for the Jumma and Kuki-Chin people, using guerilla methods since 2022.
+The secessionist Kuki-Chin National Front led by Nathan Bom begun to fight for the establishment of a separate autonomous or independent state for the Jumma and Kuki-Chin people, using guerrilla methods since 2022.

 Amidst intelligence reports of insurgency buildup in the region, on 20 October 2022, Bangladesh authorities issued a travel ban in the Bandarban district.

 By early 2023, clashes between KNF cadres and security forces had intensified.
 On 28 January 2023, a KNA fighter was killed in a gunfight with the Bangladesh Army in Ruma Upazila, in the Artha Para and Bachlang Para areas, according to the South Asia Terrorism Portal.
 A few months later, on 17 May 2023, two Bangladesh Army officers were killed and two more wounded in an ambush involving an IED and small-arms fire by KNA fighters.

 Despite the violence, there were efforts to negotiate.
 A Peace Establishment Committee was formed under the Bandarban Hill District Council in mid-2023 to engage the KNF in talks.
 On 5 March 2024, the KNF agreed to a one-month ceasefire and pledged to refrain from attacks, as part of efforts to sustain dialogue.
 However, those peace talks broke down: in April 2024, the council announced the suspension of negotiations, as a cause of ongoing KNF attacks and violations of prior memoranda of understanding.

-The group’s operations then began to grow bolder.
+The group's operations then began to grow bolder.
 On the night of 2 April 2024, KNF militants carried out a high-profile bank robbery, raiding a Sonali Bank branch in Ruma, and reportedly looting around 15 million takas.
 During the same episode they allegedly abducted the bank manager; he was later released after mediation.
 In response, Bangladeshi security forces launched a major pincer movement involving the Army, Rapid Action Battalion (RAB), Border Guard Bangladesh (BGB), and police.
 Over several operations, they arrested dozens of suspected KNF militants: in April 2024, 53 cadres were detained in multiple coordinated raids.
 Meanwhile, on 24 November 2024, the Bangladesh Army confirmed that three KNF militants were killed in a jungle raid in Ruma after a tip-off about a clandestine hideout.

-In May 2025, more than 20,000 combat-style uniforms were seized from a garment factory in Chittogong; the police linked the consignment to the KNF.
+In May 2025, more than 20,000 combat-style uniforms were seized from a garment factory in Chittagong; the police linked the consignment to the KNF.
 In June 2025, authorities arrested four persons, including a factory director, after seizing a vehicle from which they recovered uniform material allegedly destined for the KNF.

 A major development came in 2025 when the Army dismantled a KNF training camp in Ruma Upazila.
 Over a month-long operation from July until August, troops uncovered weapons-training gear, wooden mock rifles, trenches, bunkers, and other infrastructure.

 Kongchainyo Marma, the head of the northern armed wing of the Mog Liberation Party, was killed in an army raid in Shantinagar, Khagrachhari Sadar Upazila on 15 August.